Cocker Spaniel Shedding

 My golden cocker spaniel (Jarvis - yes, after Jarvis Cocker!) hardly shed any hair at all, just a little in the Autumn.

 My blue roan, Poppy, didn't lose much of her hair either.
-However, my black cocker, Miles, shed hair all over the place.
+However, my black Cocker, Miles, shed hair all over the place.

 I am sure that your Cocker Spaniel will shed less hair if you brush it regularly.
-When you think about it, it kind of makes sense doesn't it?
+When you think about it, it kind of makes sense, doesn't it?

-Photo Credits: Cocker Spaniel Shedding
+Photo Credits for Cocker Spaniel Shedding:

-1. cynoclub at https://www.istockphoto.com/photo/cocker-spaniel-gm155912992-19446312
+cynoclub at https://www.istockphoto.com/photo/cocker-spaniel-gm155912992-19446312

-2. Isselee at Dreamstime.com
+2. PicsbyFran at https://pixabay.com/photos/dog-animal-pet-canine-domestic-2785066/